Veercodeprog/Data-Structures-implementation/README.md

 Contribution - [Discussion](https://github.com/Veercodeprog/Data-Structures-implementation/discussions/categories/contribute)
 ------------

-To contribute to this project, you must be a collaborator.You can simply - -To become a collaborator,Add your name in Contribute [Discussion](https://github.com/Veercodeprog/Data-Structures-implementation/discussions/categories/contribute) or you can fork the repo ,add changes to your repo and open pull requests.
+To become a collaborator, you must be a collaborator.
+You can simply -

+Add your name in Contribute [Discussion](https://github.com/Veercodeprog/Data-Structures-implementation/discussions/categories/contribute) or you can fork the repo ,add changes to your repo and open pull requests.

-### Step 1 - In the ***Add-problem*** branch ,add your files on clicking edit directly .or you can fork your and send pr's.
+Step 1 - In the ***Add-problem*** branch ,add your files on clicking edit directly .or you can fork your and send pr's.

-### Step 2 - In the ***Add-problem*** ,you can add your own file with coding-problem with statement on top as comments and solution in preferred language under the relevant folders.
-like to add a problem for linked-list topic,you can add a file in linked-list folder.
+Step 2 - In the ***Add-problem*** ,you can add your own file with coding-problem with statement on top as comments and solution in preferred language under the relevant folders. like to add a problem for linked-list topic,you can add a file in linked-list folder.

-### Step 3 - Create a pull request and merge.
+step 3 - Create a pull request and merge.

 Coding Discussion [coding problem] (https://github.com/Veercodeprog/Data-Structures-implementation/discussions/categories/coding-discussion)
 -----------------